Tom Dixon (hurler)

 Tom Dixon (1930 – 9 February 2003) was an Irish hurler who played as a left corner-forward for the Wexford senior team.

 Dixon made his first appearance for the team during the 1953 championship and was a regular member of the starting fifteen for the next few seasons until his retirement after the 1957 championship.
 During that time he won one All-Ireland medal, one Leinster medal and one National League medal.

-At club level Dixon was a seven-time county championship medalist with St Aidan's.
+At club level Dixon was a seven-time county championship medalist with St Aidan's Enniscorthy.